 Physiotherapy is a natural, easy, and comfortable way to find relief for shoulder pain, without the need for harmful drugs or invasive surgery.
 Our Oakville, ON physiotherapists have treated a number of conditions resulting in shoulder pain, with patients finding improvement and relief after just a few short sessions – and sometimes less!

 Our physiotherapists are movement experts, trained to pinpoint the cause of your pain through a variety of diagnostic techniques.
-During your evaluation, we will examine your range of motion, strength, coordination, your medical history, joint mobility, and mechanics of your joint motion.
+During your evaluation, we will examine your range of motion, strength, coordination, medical history, joint mobility, and mechanics of your joint motion.

 Once we have established the cause of your shoulder pain, we can create a specialized combination of physiotherapy methods to manage and relieve your pain.
 Gentle manual therapy helps to restore normal joint movement, ease soft tissue restrictions, and promote circulation, while specific therapeutic exercises restore strength, and the correct sequence of muscle activation around the shoulder joint.
 Finally, we teach you techniques to enhance your strength and to prevent recurrence of future shoulder problems.

 Don’t let your shoulder pain limit your physical abilities any longer!
 Our Oakville, ON physiotherapy practice will get you the help you need to start living your normal life once again.
-Contact BeActive Physiotherapy today at Oakville, ON Center to cure your pain and injuries completely and witness a better lifestyle through our excellent home care physiotherapy.
+Contact BeActive Physio today at Oakville, ON Center to cure your pain and injuries completely and witness a better lifestyle through our excellent home care physiotherapy.

 Sprains and strains are among the most commonly experienced overuse injuries in the shoulder area.
 A strain occurs when a muscle or tendon is stretched too far or torn.
 A sprain occurs when a ligament is stretched too far or torn.
 Strains and sprains can result in an ongoing shoulder pain that may make it difficult to partake in exercise or even daily tasks.
 If the strain or sprain is minor, it can sometimes be iced at home and healed with rest.
 More severe strains and sprains will often require physical therapy treatments.
 Additional shoulder injuries include a torn cartilage, dislocation, tendinitis, frozen shoulder, and arthritis.